Circular Restricted Three-body Problem (CR3BP) Configuration

 You can obtain the necessary licenses for this tutorial by contacting AGI Support at support@agi.com or 1-800-924-7244.

-This lesson requires STK 12.7 or newer to complete.
-Optional steps are included if using an older version of STK.
+This lesson requires version 12.7 of the STK software or newer to complete.
+Optional steps are included if you are using an older version of the STK software.

 The results of the tutorial may vary depending on the user settings and data enabled (online operations, terrain server, dynamic Earth data, etc.).
 It is acceptable to have different results.